unusualnemo/unusualnemo.github.io/docs/immersion.md

 ### free flow

-free flow is great for acquisition ([[=language learning#language acquisition theory]]). instead of pausing the immersion, you just let your brain process as it comes.
+free flow is great for acquisition ([[=language learning notes#language acquisition theory]]). instead of pausing the immersion, you just let your brain process as it comes.

 ## passive immersion